AlgebraLoveme/AlgebraLoveme.github.io/_posts/2026-08-21-neural-network-certification-6-certified-training.md

 **MTL-IBP searches between the two sides of the bracket.** The attack loss lies at or below the exact worst-case loss, while the IBP loss lies at or above it.
 The convex combination moves continuously between those two endpoints.
-A well-chosen $\alpha$ may therefore make their opposing errors balance and place the training signal closer to the unknown exact loss.
+A well-chosen $\alpha$ may therefore balance their opposing errors and place the training signal closer to the unknown exact loss.

 For $0<\alpha<1$, the blend has no guaranteed order relative to the exact worst-case loss.
 Its useful role is to control the training trade-off: small